kev7037/GoogleBooksAPI-Kamernet/README.md

 <br/>
 Search can be made based on Title, Author, Publisher, Description of the books.
 <br/>
-Result of the search will be stored using `SqlClient`.
+The result of the search will be stored using `SqlClient`.
 <br/>
-User next searches will be eaither fetched from Google Books API or Local Database.
+User next searches will be either fetched from Google Books API or Local Database.

 The project is `code-first` and uses: